Michael4170/Overwatch-Server-Admin-Toolkit/Commands.md

 ### `bring` — `!ow bring [player]`
 Teleports the target **to you**.
 Alias: `summon`.

-Both refuse when either character is in a vehicle — teleporting a seated character desyncs the compartment state.
-Get them out first.
+Both refuse when either character is in a vehicle — teleporting a seated character desyncs the compartment.
+Dismount first.
 The moved character lands about 2 m to the side of the anchor so the two don't spawn inside each other.
 The reply reports the distance moved.

 ### `kick` — `!ow kick [player] [reason]`
 Disconnects a player immediately, with **no reconnect block** — a kick means "stop that and come back".
 Use `ban` for anything that should stick.

 First argument is the target, everything after is the reason.
-Reason defaults to "No reason given" and is recorded in the log with the actor and target UID.
+Reason defaults to "No reason given" and is recorded with the actor and target UID.

 ### `ban` — `!ow ban [player] [duration] [reason]`
 Bans by identity UID and kicks immediately.